toddr/Crypt-OpenSSL-RSA/README.md

 - get\_private\_key\_string

-    Return the DER-encoded PKCS1 representation of the private key.
+    Return the Base64/DER-encoded PKCS1 representation of the private key.
+This string has
+    header and footer lines:

+        -----BEGIN RSA PRIVATE KEY------
+        -----END RSA PRIVATE KEY------

 - encrypt